LeChaosDemon/Advent-of-code/README.md

 # Advent-of-code
 Advent of code solutions
-But I torture myself and do it in the hardest way possible
+But I don't know what I'm doing